 The solution to fading responsibility efforts sounds so simple, and yet it takes tremendous character and effort to sustain – especially the longer a corporation operates.

-Consistency and a dedication to excellence requires an individual, or individuals, to stand up and lead the charge and hold everyone accountable, to set the vision so that others can follow.
+Consistency and a dedication to excellence require an individual, or individuals, to stand up and lead the charge and hold everyone accountable, to set the vision so that others can follow.
 Corporate responsibility is important, not just because it can improve your bottom line, but because of the impact it can have on the world.
 Through it, you can forge a solid reputation as a company that cares about its actions and the legacy it will leave behind.

-Strive to make your efforts authentic, own and fix any mistakes you might have, develop a coherent narrative that others can follow, and then consistently deliver on your plan with excellence.
+Strive to make your efforts authentic, own and fix any mistakes you might have, develop a coherent narrative that others can follow, and then consistently deliver on your CSR plan with excellence.